faceless2/weasleyclock/README.md

 ## Controlling it

 The software in the repository runs on the Pi as root, and reports/listens to an MQTT server for instructions on where to position the hands.
 How to get those messages to the MQTT server is (mercifully) out of scope for what I wanted to show here.
 We use https://owntracks.org for this, plus a few bluetooth beacons.

+An entirely separate process on a different machine listens for Owntracks reports, identifies if they fall into one of our regions and sends the appropriate MQTT message if they do.
+However you do it I would strongly advice decoupling the process that drives the hands from the process (or processes) that decides where each person is - you'll be forever tuning that.